 Testers often spend long hours working on a new game.
 Instead of playing the game for fun, you’ll play the game and take note of any glitches or bugs that interfere with your performance.
 You’ll also check the game for accuracy, plot holes, and other issues that might distract those who buy the game later.
 Testers often need strong critical thinking skills that help them decide what to look out for and how to record the issues they find.
 As some companies hire testers to work from home, you’ll also need strong organizational skills and the ability to budget your time wisely.
 Companies also want to know that you can work on your own with minimal supervision.

 If you think that you have what it takes to make it as a gamer, you can start applying for jobs.
 Most of the quality assurance and testing jobs today are in the larger cities and in areas with a large number of studios and production houses.
 You may also find some companies willing to let you work from home, but those employers will require that you sign a nondisclosure agreement that prohibits you from talking about the work that you do.
 A number of online job boards online list testing jobs every week.

 Game testers do more than just play video games.
 They ensure that the game plays well and that others will be happy with the finished product.
-Becoming a video game tester requires that you have experience playing games on all the major platforms, that you can work independently and that you posses strong critical thinking skills.
+Becoming a video game tester requires that you have experience playing games on all the major platforms, that you can work independently, and that you possess strong critical thinking skills.

 Related Ranking: Top 50 Bachelor’s in Computer Science Degree Programs